home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### Vacation preset

 The `vacation` preset is only available on an Anna.
+Adam has a vacation-mode (called Action in the Plugwise App) that disables the active schedule and sets the vacation-preset for all zones.

+Also, there's a pause-mode that disables the active schedule and sets the away-preset for all zones.

 ### Idling climate actions